 Professional Dental Cleaning

 Tartar and dental disease cannot be removed by brushing but requires professional veterinary treatment.
 There are different anesthetic protocols used depending on your pet’s age and health.
-Our doctors may run pre-anesthesia blood, urine, and an EKG test to determine the best anesthesia protocol.
+Our doctors at Village Animal Clinic may run pre-anesthesia blood, urine, and an EKG test to determine the best anesthesia protocol.